States with legal online poker sites

 With that said, each individual state has the right to determine the legality of online gambling.
 So, in essence, all 50 states could have legal internet poker if the lawmakers would pass legislation.
 But most states, more than 10 years following “Black Friday,” still don’t have any legal poker sites in operation.

-As of 2021, only five states have licensed sites in operation and legal online poker.
-Those states are Delaware, Michigan, Nevada, New Jersey, and Pennsylvania.
-Michigan and Pennsylvania are the only states since 2013 to pass legislation, with Michigan the most recent in 2019.
+As of 2021, only five states have licensed sites in operation, but seven states passed laws to legalize online poker.
+Those states are Delaware, Michigan, Nevada, New Jersey, Pennsylvania, West Virginia, and Connecticut.
+Michigan and Pennsylvania are the only states since 2013 to pass legislation and launch sites, with Michigan the most recent in 2019.
+West Virginia and Connecticut did legalize poker online since then, but no operators have applied for licenses yet.
 You can still play online poker on certain sites in other states, but the sites aren’t licensed and regulated locally.

 Nevada was the first state to legalize online poker in the U.S., and that shouldn’t come as a surprise considering how gambling-friendly the state is.
 The Silver State passed House Bill AB 114 into law on February 25, 2013, which permitted certain gambling companies to offer online poker games.